An intellectual says a simple thing in a

 From McLuhan’s observation it is clear that there is a relationship between art and the realization of Oneness.
 Art is and will play a key role in reintegrating and synthesizing our shattered paradigm into a healthy whole.
 For example, we can discover a new dimension of reality when we understand art and physics in terms of each other not as separate disciplines or activities.
 Our language certainly recognizes this, which is why when we say a person is “well-rounded” or “has depth” we commonly mean he sees the world through a different lens.
 By integrating the different lenses of art and science we arrive at a deeper understanding of reality, a new synthesis.

-In this blog (and eventually in a printed book) we will encounter some of the most extraordinary men and women throughout the history of human thought and creativity.
-They have addressed directly or indirectly, consciously or unconsciously the answers to the Three Great Questions: Where am I?, Who am I? and Why am I here?
+In this book we will encounter some of the most extraordinary men and women throughout the history of human thought and creativity.
+They have addressed directly or indirectly, consciously or unconsciously the answers to the Three Great Questions: Where am I?
+Who am I? and Why am I here?
 Artists as a group are often deeply in touch with their interior experience, their inner wisdom, and hence, can make a vivid connection to the Implicate Order in the present moment.
-The ability of artists of all types to intuit, in a prophetic manner, the approaching tides of human history is revealed in this single line of poetry predicting revolutionary change:
+The ability of artists of all types to intuit, in a prophetic manner, the approaching tide of human history is revealed in this single line of poetry predicting revolutionary change: